yuva19102003/DevSecOps-project/README.md

 ## Backend (Gin API)

 - `main.go`: Initializes the Gin server and sets up the routes.
-- `config.go`: Contains the database connection logic.
-- `quotes.go`: Contains the logic for fetching random quotes from the database.
+Contains the database connection logic.
+Contains the logic for fetching random quotes from the database.

 ## Frontend (Golang and HTML)